sean-yeoh/simple_spark/README.md

 ### Why?

-The official gem was somewhat lacking in functionality, though with the demise of Mandrill it seems SparkPost has decided to restart development on it.
+The official gem was somewhat lacking in functionality, though with the demise of Mandrill it seems SparkPost decided to restart development on it, they have now abandoned that as of 17th May 2016

-But, not being in a mood to wait, and as we would have to write wrappers around all the functions we would need anyway, it seemed much easier to write the wrapper as a gem and allow others to use it too.
+As we would have to write wrappers around all the functions we would need for our app to use SparkPost anyway, it seemed much easier to write the wrapper as a gem and allow others to use it too.

-Development on the offical gem steams ahead, but I still prefer the more 'ruby-like' nature of this approach and the lack of such tight depenedency on the Sparkpost API

 ### Status